dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

       the aggregate volatity of groups of stocks must be accumulated and be tethered to measures of volatility in individual stocks. likewise for correlations.
+  - (this idea came upon reflection on Figure 2.2 from "Econophysics and Physical Economics")
+    - plot of the normalized autocorrelation function of DJIA returns (x) plot of autocorrelation of DJIA return volatility
+    - these plots are running averages, where the x-axis is the window size for the autocorrelation calculation

 ### Cognition and Object Classification